ryosoftware/2fauth-for-android/README.md

 Protection level: PIN password and fingerprint access.

+# CERTIFICATE SIGNATURE VERIFICATION

+The SHA-256 digest of the certificate used to sign the app is as follows, and remains constant regardless of the version:

+`730d15ddea95e04a3d8201a577dfb7c5490dbf0f489f33de8061651067cd2582`

+The app signature certification can be checked by the following command:

+`apksigner verify --verbose --print-certs app-release.apk | grep "Signer #1 certificate SHA-256 digest"`

 # OPEN SOURCE LIBRARIES WE USE

 We generate the OTP codes using the JAVA library from <A HREF="https://github.com/BastiaanJansen/otp-java">Bastiaan Jansen</A>.